-When you file a claim, you should immediately start a notebook documenting contacts with your insurance company.
-List the date, time and a brief description of the exchange.
+- 1) When you file a claim, immediately start a notebook documenting contacts with your insurance company.
+List the date, time and a brief description of all exchanges.
 If you need to complain later, this information will be vital (see below).
-If an adjuster says he or she will come and does not, write it down.
-If an adjuster is rude, write it down.

-Get out your inventory of possessions or try, at once, to list your possessions.
-Take pictures of your possessions before the storm and keep them in a safe place.
-If you later realize you have no pictures when you file a claim, don't forget that your family likely has pictures of rooms in your house (for example, from Christmas or other celebrations) that can be helpful in recreating a list of your belongings.

-Obtain a repair estimate from a trusted local contractor to use as a guide in talking with the adjuster.
-Keep receipts from emergency repairs and any costs you incur in temporary housing.
-This may be reimbursable under the "Additional Living Expense" portion of your homeowners' policy.

-You may be entitled to money up-front for living expenses, such as hotel costs, if your home becomes uninhabitable.
-Insurers are usually very good about these initial payments, while the media is focused on the hurricane aftermath.
-Most claims problems, if they arise, come later, when bigger payments are sought.
+If an adjuster promises to visit you to review property damage and does not, write it down.
+If he/she is rude, write it down. - 2) Consult your inventory and pictures of possessions.
+If you did not create a list of possessions prior to the storm, do so immediately.
+If you did not take pictures for this purpose, don't forget that your family likely has pictures of rooms in your house (for example, from Christmas or other celebrations) that can be helpful in recreating a list of your belongings. - 3) Obtain a repair estimate from a trusted local contractor to use as a guide in talking with the adjuster.
+Keep receipts from emergency repairs and for any costs you incur living in temporary housing.
+This may be reimbursable under the "Additional Living Expense" portion of your homeowners' policy. - 4) Find out if you are entitled to money up-front for living expenses, such as hotel costs, if your home becomes uninhabitable.
+Insurers are usually very good about making these initial payments, while the media is focused on the hurricane aftermath.
+Most claims' problems, if they arise, come later, when homeowners seek larger payments for damages.